 Optional:

-- Kindle or e-reader (for beach days)
+- Kindle or e-reader (for beach days and long taverna lunches)

-- Noise-canceling headphones (for flights)
+- Noise-canceling headphones (for flights and bus rides)

 What NOT to Pack#

-- Excessive jewelry (unnecessary and theft risk)
+- Excessive jewelry — Unnecessary and a theft magnet.
+Keep it simple.

 Luggage Recommendations#